 I heard it all.
 So much in fact, that I decided to present the research on why I was switching.
-You can watch the video training series on why I switched to CI below:
+You can watch the video training series on why I switched to Comprehensible Input below:

 This is the logical reason why I switched and signed myself up for the huge challenge of switching to teaching for proficiency.